SAP-samples/teched2023-DA262/exercises/database_explorer/ex3/README.md

     SELECT * FROM TABLE_COLUMNS;
     ```

-    This query returns more than 6000 rows but only the first 1000 rows are shown.Setting Max number of rows to a higher limit will enable more rows to be displayed.
+    This query returns more than 6000 rows but only the first 1000 rows are shown.
+Setting Max number of rows to a higher limit will enable more rows to be displayed.

 ## Exercise 3.4 SQL Console Shortcut Keys